SJClarissa/air_quality/README.md

 ---
 ## 2 Project Outline / Problem Statement

 Air is one of the essential things in our lives.
 The US EPA(Environmental Protection Agency) has fought for a long time for better air quality.
-In this project, we will see the evidence.
-This analysis shows the air quality of the states.
-With the air quality data, the simulator shows how the air quality will be changed according to the input factors.
+In this project, we see the evidence.
+This analysis shows how the air quality of the states has been changed.
+With the air quality data, the simulator also shows how the air quality will be changed according to the input factors.
+Especially in this phase 1, the focus is on Ozone in Arizona and PM2.5 (particulate matter 2.5 micrometers or less) in Indiana.
+For the modeling, Random Forest recorded the best score: 0.9998.
+To build the simulator, libraries like Flask, folium, pickle, geopandas, Polygon were specially used.

 ---
 ## 3 Description of Data